Chromoprotein/small-projects/README.md

 * Add a logo

-* Include page number in the useSearchParams
+* message for empty results

 ### ToDoList